WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return { TYPES: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: [labelidx]; }.

 free_externidx xx_u1
-1. If xx_u1 is of the case FUNC, then:
+1. If xx_u1 is FUNC, then:
   a.
 Let (FUNC funcidx) be xx_u1.
   b.
 Return $free_funcidx(funcidx).
-2. If xx_u1 is of the case GLOBAL, then:
+2. If xx_u1 is GLOBAL, then:
   a.
 Let (GLOBAL globalidx) be xx_u1.
   b.
 Return $free_globalidx(globalidx).
-3. If xx_u1 is of the case TABLE, then:
+3. If xx_u1 is TABLE, then:
   a.
 Let (TABLE tableidx) be xx_u1.
   b.
 Return $free_tableidx(tableidx).
-4. Assert: Due to validation, xx_u1 is of the case MEM.
+4. Assert: Due to validation, xx_u1 is MEM.
 5. Let (MEM memidx) be xx_u1.
 6. Return $free_memidx(memidx).